 The evening entertainment may even be enough to interest the kids, with plenty of singing and dancing shows throughout your stay on-board, including karaoke!

 Your children will never go hungry as there is an abundance of food and drink throughout the day, all freshly prepared by professional, onsite chefs (at least on most bigger cruises).
 Some bigger ships have swimming pools and Jacuzzis, and even Santa makes an appearance during the Christmas period (because he has flying reindeer, of course)!

 As many parents have discovered before, this trip is very suitable for kids, you just need to make sure they are ready for a holiday like this!

-We must warn you- when the ship is travelling through Drake’s Passage, they will announce it for a reason.
-Be vigilant because varying levels of seasickness is common.
+We must warn you that when the ship is travelling through Drake’s Passage, they will announce it for a reason.
+Be vigilant because varying levels of seasickness are common.
 Be prepared for this scenario and pack some motion sickness drugs.
-Your children may be immune to motion sickness, but if not, this is something to bear in mind.
+Your children may be immune to motion sickness usually, even if they are, this is something to bear in mind.

 It also must be highlighted that when on land, a safe distance must be maintained with the penguins at all times, to ensure that they don’t bite you.
 Their smell surprisingly doesn’t match their cuteness, just for the record (they smell really bad)!